Back

 Get in Touch Menu

-Approximately 1 in 11 people over the age of 65 have dementia in the UK, with case numbers expected to rise even further as the life expectancy of our population increases.
+In the UK, approximately 1 in 11 people over the age of 65 have dementia, with case numbers expected to rise even further as the life expectancy of our population increases.
+Here, we provide an introduction to dementia and mental capacity.

-In light of Dementia Action Week, we’ve put together a small series of articles, providing an overview of how a dementia diagnosis can affect a person’s legal affairs and what we can do to help you plan for the future and protect your loved ones.
+This article is one in our Dementia Action Week series; providing an overview of how a dementia diagnosis can affect a person’s legal affairs and how we can help you plan for the future and protect your loved ones.

 What is dementia?